tigoe/mqtt-examples/readme.md

 What's nice about MQTT, as opposed to HTTP, for example, is that it's a simple protocol, you can send anything you want in a message with whatever formatting you want, and when you subscribe to a topic, you get updates whenever a new message from a remote client arrives.
 So it's great for situations where two or more devices need to communicate in both directions in near real-time.
 It offers the convenience of web sockets, but without having to maintain a connection to the server, as all communication is message-based, not session-based.

+Because MQTT doesn't care what you put in each message, you can format your messages to match whatever end use you need.
+You text-formatted messages like comma-separate values (CSV) or JSON strings inside an MQTT message, for example, or binary messages like MIDI commands or OSC messages.
+The broker doesn't care what's in the message.
+This means that your client's job is just to send and receive messages between the broker and your end application, whatever it may be.

 For a more detailed explanation, see [this explanation from IBM](https://developer.ibm.com/technologies/messaging/articles/iot-mqtt-why-good-for-iot), who developed the protocol initially.

 Here is a [comparison between WebSockets and MQTT](mqtt-vs-websockets.md).